 The current is calculated according to the Ramo-Shockley theorem \cite{Ramo39},

-where $v_z$ is the $z$-component of the electron instantaneous velocity and the summation is carried out over the contributions from all electrons in the gap.
+where $d$ is the gap spacing and $v_z$ the $z$ component of the electron's instantaneous velocity.
+The summation is carried out over the contributions from all electrons in the gap.

-The lateral spread of the electron beam in the $x$ direction and its disorder are characterized by the statistical emittance \cite{reiser1994theory, buon1992beam},
+The lateral spread of the electron beam in the $x$ direction and its disorder are characterized by the statistical emittance \cite{Reiser94, buon1992beam},

-where $x$ denotes the position of an electron along the x axis and $x'$ the slope of the trajectory.
-The emittance for the y-axis, $\epsilon_y$, is calculated analogously.
-In our model the z-axis originates at, and is normal to, the cathode.
+where $x$ denotes the position of an electron along the $x$ axis and $x'$ is the slope of the trajectory.
+The emittance for the $y$ axis, $\epsilon_y$, is calculated analogously.
+In our model the $z$ axis originates at the cathode and is normal to its surface.

 Another important parameter describing the beam quality is the brightness, which measures current density per unit solid angle.
-As a measure of brightness, $B$, we use the following \cite{reiser1994theory}
+As a measure of brightness, $B$, we use \cite{reiser1994theory}

-In this paper we show some pertinent results from simulations that were performed for emitters of side length $L=1$ $\mu$m in a vacuum diode of gap spacing $d=1$ $\mu$m.
+In this paper we show some pertinent results from simulations performed for emitters of side length $L=1$ $\mu$m in a vacuum diode of gap spacing $d=1$ $\mu$m.
 We calculate the currents from emitters of uniform work function, but we focus on structures with two values of work function on the emitting region of the cathode, which we set to $\Phi_1=2.0$ eV and $\Phi_2=2.5$ eV.
-The corresponding areas form a checkerboard-like pattern consisting of $N\in (2; 48)$ alternating squares in each row and column, Fig.\ \ref{Fig_Cathode}.
+The corresponding areas form a checkerboardlike pattern consisting of $N\in (2; 48)$ alternating squares in each row and column, see Fig.\ \ref{Fig_Cathode}.